eiskalteschatten/scalable-react-project/README.md

 Pages also set their own page titles.

 ### Service
-This is where application logic happens such as data processing, etc. Services should be built using a useService hook by default so that they have access to other hooks, i.e. useContext hooks.
+This is where application logic happens such as data processing, etc. Services for modules, pages and components should be built using a `useService` hook by default so that they have access to other hooks, i.e. useContext hooks.

 ### Context
 This is where data is stored.
 Optionally, it can be fetched and sent from a context as well.